Michigan State University: College of Nursing

+College of Osteopathic Medicine

 The Michigan State University College of Osteopathic Medicine was the world's first publicly funded college of osteopathic medicine.
 It has a long-standing tradition of retaining its alumni in Michigan to practice – more than two-thirds of the college's graduates remain to practice in Michigan.

 In 2008, the Michigan State University Board of Trustees approved a resolution endorsing the expansion of the College of Osteopathic Medicine to two sites in southeast Michigan, a move board members and college officials say will not only improve medical education in the state, but also address a projected physician shortage.

+In 2025, MSUCOM became the first osteopathic medical school to have its D.O.-Ph.D. program designated as a National Institutes of Health's Medical Scientist Training Program.

-According to U.S. News & World Reports 2016 rankings, the College of Osteopathic Medicine (D.O. degree) ranked tied for 12th among U.S. medical schools for primary care, and the College of Human Medicine (MD degree) was ranked 70th among the U.S. medical schools for primary care.
+According to U.S. News & World Reports 2026 rankings, the College of Osteopathic Medicine (D.O. degree) ranked No. 2 among U.S. medical schools for most graduates practicing in areas with health professional shortages and No. 4 for most graduates practicing in primary care.